This Blog Was Updated In November of 2022

 “The NBIS requires safety inspections at least once every 24 months for highway bridges that exceed 20 feet in total length located on public roads.
 Many bridges are inspected more frequently.
 However, with the express approval by FHWA of State-specific policies and criteria, some bridges can be inspected at intervals greater than 24 months.
 New or newly reconstructed bridges, for example, may qualify for less frequent inspections.”

-Because of the various requirements and different types of bridges throughout the country, many state and local inspection standards have been established in addition to the federal standards.
+Because of the various requirements and different types of bridges throughout the country, many state and local inspection standards have been established in addition to federal standards.

 Regular Bridge and Under Bridge Inspections